lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   dependencies of all projects, except for project "a", for which Scala version 2.11.0-M4 will be used.

-  More in detail, the "extraction-compiler" option can be either a fixed Scala version string, or the string "standard".
+  More in detail, the "extraction-version" option can be either a fixed Scala version string, or the string "standard".
 In the latter case, each project will use the Scala version specified in its own build files in order to determine the project's dependencies.
-If no "extraction-compiler" option is specified anywhere, "standard" is assumed for all projects.
+If no "extraction-version" option is specified anywhere, "standard" is assumed for all projects.

   It is not normally necessary to specify this value explicitly,